vippsas/vipps-solutions/taxi-companies/taximeter-initiates-payment-request-with-phone-request.md

 <!-- START_METADATA
 ---
-title: Customer orders through taxi app and taximeter initiates the payment request
-sidebar_label: Customer orders through taxi app and taximeter initiates the payment request
 sidebar_position: 103
-hide_table_of_contents: true
+hide_table_of_contents: false
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Taximeter initiates the payment request with manually entered phone number
+# Vipps payment with manual phone number entry

-The driver enters the customer's mobile number into the taximeter, which initiates a push.
+The driver enters the customer's mobile number into the taximeter which then initiates a payment request to Vipps.
 The Vipps app opens on the customer's phone and the customer pays the amount due.

 ## Details